dagmara1223/cdc-monitoring-SSMS-project/README.md

 1️⃣ Verify the existence of the database and table.
 2️⃣ Check whether CDC is enabled — both at the database and table level.
 3️⃣ Validate the destination table.
- - If they don’t exist, create the necessary tables and batches, then load the data.
+ - If it doesn’t exist, create the necessary table and batches, then load the data.
- - If they already exist, truncate the existing data before loading new records.
+ - If it already exists, truncate the existing data before loading new records.
 4️⃣ Batch and transfer the data from the source to the destination.

 ✅ The first task is to verify whether the database, source table, and destination table exist.
 The SQL script responsible for this check is located in **SQL/check-up.sql**.